 At first glance, the scene makes little sense.
 John’s strident call to repentance provokes an overwhelming response.
 People of all shapes and sizes flock to him in the wilderness.
 They are baptized in the Jordan as a sign of repentance and cleansing.

 Jesus does not enter the water to be sanctified.
 No, the Holy One enters the water to sanctify.
-He empowered the water to become no longer just an outward sign, but a vehicle of the Holy Spirit bringing inner cleansing, rebirth, and transformation.
+He makes this humble, ordinary element extraordinary, empowering it to become a channel of the Holy Spirit bringing inner cleansing, rebirth, and transformation to those who will be bathed in it.
 Here Jesus institutes the sacrament of Christian baptism, something essentially different and greater than the baptism of John, which foreshadowed it.